delusionary/histoptimizer/docs/index.rst

     API Reference <api>
     CLI Guide <cli>

-Histoptimizer is a Python library that solves a very specific problem: Given an ordered list of item sizes, and a number of partitions **n**, it returns a list of divider locations that partition the given list into **n** partitions with the lowest possible variance across the sums of the items in each partition.
+Histoptimizer takes an ordered list of item sizes and a number of partitions *k*, and returns a list of divider locations that partition the given list into *k* partitions with the lowest possible variance across the sums of the items in each partition.

 Histoptimizer provides JIT- and SIMD-accelerated implementations on Intel and AMD processors, and a CUDA implementation for NVidia graphics cards.
 The